EarlPitts/bsc-thesis/thesis.md

 Fortunately, the project's master branch[^fn5] already contains the necessary changes for cgroup v2 support.
 Compiling it and using the resulting `dockerd-dev` binary solves the problem.

+To compile the newest version, clone the respository at https://github.com/moby/moby, then use the Makefile that came with it to compile and install it.

+`# make binary`

 ### LLVM, Clang

 For compiling the the BPF program, my solution uses the *LLVM*[^fn7] compiler collection, although GCC should have BPF support too[^fn6].
 For a frontend to LLVM, it uses *clang*.

+### Kubernetes Python Client

+The Kubernetes Python Client[^fn9] is the official client library for Kubernetes.
+The `requirements.txt` file inside the project's folder contains the exact version I used, so it can be installed with:

+`$ pip install -r requirements.txt`

+Alternatively, the newest version can be installed with:

+`$ pip install kubernetes`

 ## Usage